hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 - Who (else) will use the tool?
 Who provides information for inputs?
 Who uses information from outputs?
 - Asking "Who?" is useful - we found a [broad and non-stereotypical group of people are testing](https://isabelevansconsultancy.wordpress.com/2024/07/26/research-report-breaking-tester-stereotypes-who-is-testing-and-why-it-matters/), and therefore may be using the tool.
 - You will also have stakeholders who may not use the tool, but may influence the goals for the tool.
-- As you identify *Why* the tool is needed, you might find that different stakeholders have different perceptions of why the tool is required and what it should do: you need to understand *Who* needs the tool
+- As you identify *Why* the tool is needed, you might find that different stakeholders have different perceptions of why the tool is required and what it should do: you need to understand *Who* needs the tool.
+- Also consider that not everone will benefit from the tool; for some people there may be perceived or actual disadvantages to the tool, that affect their work or themselves adversely.

 As well as asking Who? and Who else? ask Who not? - Who will not use the tool?
 - Quality in Use Attributes: Satisfaction
 - Product Quality Attributes: User goals, Appropriateness